QCD vacuum: Symmetries of the QCD vacuum

 The SU(N_{f}) × SU(N_{f}) chiral flavour symmetry of the QCD Lagrangian is broken in the vacuum state of the theory.
 The symmetry of the vacuum state is the diagonal SU(N_{f}) part of the chiral group.
 The diagnostic for this is the formation of a non-vanishing chiral condensate ⟨'̅'̅ψ̅<̅s̅u̅b̅>̅i̅<̅/̅s̅u̅b̅>̅'̅'̅ψ_{i}⟩, where ψ_{i} is the quark field operator, and the flavour index i is summed.
 The Goldstone bosons of the symmetry breaking are the pseudoscalar mesons.

 When N_{f} = 2, i.e., only the up and down quarks are treated as massless, the three pions are the Goldstone bosons.
 When the strange quark is also treated as massless, i.e., N_{f} = 3, all eight pseudoscalar mesons of the quark model become Goldstone bosons.
 The actual masses of these mesons are obtained in chiral perturbation theory through an expansion in the (small) actual masses of the quarks.

 In other phases of quark matter the full chiral flavour symmetry may be recovered, or broken in completely different ways.

 Experimental evidence

 The evidence for QCD condensates comes from two eras, the pre-QCD era 1950–1973 and the post-QCD era, after 1974.
 The pre-QCD results established that the strong interactions vacuum contains a quark chiral condensate, while the post-QCD results established that the vacuum also contains a gluon condensate.

 Motivating results

 Gradient coupling

 In the 1950s, there were many attempts to produce a field theory to describe the interactions of pions ($\pi$) and nucleons ($N$).
-The obvious renormalizable interaction between the two objects is the Yukawa coupling to a pseudoscalar:
+The obvious renormalizable interaction between the two objects is the Yukawa coupling to a pseudoscalar boson: